Customizing User Provisioning Attribute-Mappings for SaaS Applications in Azure Active Directory

 - Target attribute – The user attribute in the target system (example: ServiceNow).

-- Match objects using this attribute – Whether or not this mapping should be used to uniquely identify users between the source and target systems.
-This is typically set on the userPrincipalName or mail attribute in Azure AD, which is typically mapped to a username field in a target application.
+- Match objects using this attribute – Whether this mapping should be used to uniquely identify users between the source and target systems.
+It's typically set on the userPrincipalName or mail attribute in Azure AD, which is typically mapped to a username field in a target application.

 - Matching precedence – Multiple matching attributes can be set.
-When there are multiple, they are evaluated in the order defined by this field.
+When there are multiple, they're evaluated in the order defined by this field.
 As soon as a match is found, no further matching attributes are evaluated.

 - Apply this mapping